opencv/opencv/modules/imgproc/doc/filtering.rst

     :param anchor: Anchor position within the element.
 The default value  :math:`(-1, -1)`  means that the anchor is at the center.
 Note that only the shape of a cross-shaped element depends on the anchor position.
 In other cases the anchor just regulates how much the result of the morphological operation is shifted.

-    :param anchorX: x-coordinate of the anchor
+    :param anchor_x: x-coordinate of the anchor

-    :param anchorY: y-coordinate of the anchor
+    :param anchor_y: y-coordinate of the anchor

     :param values: integer array of ``cols``*``rows`` elements that specifies the custom shape of the structuring element, when ``shape=CV_SHAPE_CUSTOM``.